 I’m so happy you’ve found your way to my blog!
 I’ve put a lot of work and vulnerability into it but it’s all worth it to me if it means I can help you find the hope and the healing you’ve been looking for.

 I’ve been asked a number of times what made me decide to share my story of abuse on my blog.
 Honestly, when the thought to write about it first came, I shut it up as fast as possible.
 NO. WAY.
 I would never.
 I could never.
 But the thought kept coming and coming no matter how I tried to reason my way out of it.
 So, eventually, I started considering it.
 Kind of.

 And that was it.
-I decided right then that I was not going to let my fear influence my decision.
+I decided right then and there that I was not going to let my fear influence my decision.
 I was going to share my story of abuse and I was going to own it.
 The decision to do so was somewhat liberating but that doesn’t mean it was easy.
 It’s one of the hardest things I’ve ever done but I’m really proud of myself.
 I’ve lived in fear far too much of my life but no more.
 I found the courage to leave and now I’m finding the courage to speak up.

 I hope you can to.

 Here’s where my story began: Diary of the Abused